sahilbishnoi26/teradata-mcp-server/README.md

 docker compose up
 ```

-You now add it to clients supporting SSE such as [Visual Studio Code](#using-with-visual-studio-code-co-pilot).
+You can now use it with clients supporting SSE such as [Visual Studio Code](#using-with-visual-studio-code-co-pilot).

 ## Key features